schauveau/wf-recorder/README.md

   format            <string>     ..FV.....
 Output video format (software format of hardware frames)
 ```

-`procamp_vaapi` can be used to adjust brightness, contrast, saturation and hue.
+`procamp_vaapi` can be used to adjust brightness, contrast, saturation and hue on the GPU.

 ```(shell) ffmpeg -hide_banner -h filter=procamp_vaapi
 Filter procamp_vaapi